kubeflow/katib/examples/MinikubeDemo.md

 ```

 ## UI
-You can check your Model with Web UI.
+You can check your study results with Web UI.
 Acsess to `http://127.0.0.1:3000/katib`
 The Results will be saved automatically.